Equity & Engagement

 Empowering Communities for Mental Wellness

-Our Equity programs rely on leadership, input, and feedback from communities of color.
-We’ve created our programs to meet the unique needs of underserved populations and grow community skills in dispelling stigma, identifying mental health needs, and intervening in a crisis.
+Our programs are guided by the leadership, insights, and lived experiences of communities of color.
+Together, we’re meeting the unique needs of underserved populations by reducing stigma, identifying mental health needs, increasing access to support, and intervening in crisis.

 Meet the Equity Team